 Cream the butter and sugars.
 Add egg.
 Add vanilla.

-In a separate bowl, combine oats, flour, salt, baking powder and baking soda.
+In a separate bowl, combine the oats, flour, salt, baking powder and baking soda.

 Then combine the butter mix and the flour mix.